hbc/edX/edX_Notes.md

 	mv ~/gemini/dominant.db .

-We will be using this database to look for variants that are likely to be associated with a dominant disease next.
+The database contains variant call information for a single family of three individuals (trio).
+In this family, both mother and son are affected by a condition called hypobetalipoproteinemia, an autosomal dominant disorder.
+We will be using this database to look for variants that are likely to be associated with the disorder towards the end of this section.
+First, we will start with some simple queries and filters.

 #### Querying the database